 21st April 2017.
 9.43PM

 In a cold evening on my last night in Istanbul, I came to where Hasan stayed after I found an adaptor for my iPhone.
 I sat on the same couch.
 I felt warmer inside.
 My Zara couldn’t even help me fighting the weather.
 Hasan came.
-I had told him that somebody had sent me $160.
+I told him that somebody had sent me $160.

 “Wait a minute Azis, let me Google it.
 Maybe there are some WU open by this time.
 Oh there is, but this is quite far”.
 I looked at Hasan and said, “No, don’t worry.
 This is late.
 How about tomorrow?”

 “I’m working tomorrow till 3PM on Saturday.
 When is your flight?
 How about if I take the money when I’m on my way to work”.
 When he said that, I thought the same thing like the first time I met him.
 This man is kind-hearted.
 Genuinely kind.
-He just helped somebody who he knew for only 1,5 hours, sincerely.
+He just helped somebody he knew for only 1,5 hours, sincerely.

 22nd April 2017.
 4.23PM

 I ran a bit to meet Hasan on my last day in Istanbul.
-I had packed all my things and counted how much my time left to see Hasan.
+I had packed all my things and counted how much time left to see Hasan.
 There is one WU near the hostel.
 I couldn’t believe that the time to say goodbye to Turkey had come in end.
 I waited Hasan at the same place.
 On the same couch, at the same space.

 I sat with Hasan before we left WU.
 I thanked again and again for what he did to me.
 For that night, for the money he lent me, for the friendship.
-I had faith in what I saw that day.
-I made a promise before I met Hasan for the last time.
+I had faith in what I saw that day and I had made a promise before I met Hasan for the last time.
 I made a promise that I had to give him something.
 I wrote a long sentence in my iPhone, he understood when he read French.
-“Please do take this”, Hasan was quite.
+“Please do take this.”, Hasan was quite.
 He wrote in French and translated to English, we did it to ease what we wanted to say.

 He said he would receive it as souvenir.
 “Azis, if you are in Paris, I’ll be the one that pay your croissant and cappuccino, deal?”, Hasan smiled.
 My smile was ear to ear.
 I was pleased when Hasan accepted the gift.
 For me, it was the simplest thing I could only do that day to express how grateful I was for everything.
 My smile became brighter when I finally saw Hasan on my iPhone’s screen for a selfie.
-“I don’t mind but we take together”, Hasan surprised me when he changed his mind after I asked how about the picture.
-“Hasan, see the background is perfect, haha, Western Union, I’ll remember you every time I see WU”, though it was only one picture but it was enough to end my trip with gratitude.
+“I don’t mind but we take together.”, Hasan surprised me when he changed his mind.
+“Hasan, see the background is perfect, haha, Western Union, I’ll remember you every time I see WU.”, though it was only one picture but it was enough to end my trip with gratitude.